aeither/oxwell-ai/README.md

 | Token Info | "What's the current data for ETH?" | Gets detailed information about a specific token |
 | Custom SQL | "Query all transactions from 0x123... in the last 24 hours" | Runs custom SQL queries against blockchain data |

+## AI Agent Revolution: Investment Opportunity

+Oxwell AI represents a significant opportunity in the rapidly evolving AI agent landscape, positioning itself at the intersection of three explosive growth markets: AI, blockchain, and financial education.

+### Strategic Advantages for Investors

+- **First-Mover in AI-Driven Financial Education**: Oxwell combines advanced AI agents with financial literacy, creating a unique product offering with limited direct competition

+- **Scalable AI Architecture**: Our agent-based infrastructure allows for rapid scaling across multiple blockchain networks and financial knowledge domains

+- **Data Moat & Network Effects**: Every user interaction enriches our AI models, creating a self-reinforcing cycle of improvement and a growing competitive advantage

+- **Multi-Revenue Potential**: Beyond subscription models, our platform enables tokenized knowledge transactions, certification fees, and data insights monetization

+- **Mass-Market AI Application**: While blockchain-native, our natural language interface makes sophisticated financial tools accessible to mainstream users

+### Technology Differentiation

+- **Autonomous Financial Agents**: Users interact with specialized AI agents that can research, analyze, and present complex financial data in intuitive ways

+- **Blockchain Data Intelligence**: Integration with Carv and other data providers gives our AI agents unique insights not available to traditional financial advisors

+- **Composable Agent Architecture**: Our modular design allows for rapid integration of new financial tools, blockchains, and educational content

 ## Setup & Build

 ```bash